Actipro/WPF-Controls/Documentation/topics/syntaxeditor/language-creation/loading-lang-def.md

 The benefit of distributing the language definition as a file with your application is that end users can modify the language definition if necessary.

-This code creates a syntax language object based on a *ECMAScript.langdef* file:
+This code creates a syntax language object based on an *ECMAScript.langdef* file:

 ```csharp
 SyntaxLanguageDefinitionSerializer serializer = new SyntaxLanguageDefinitionSerializer();